convox/docs/docs/introduction/getting-started.md

 * [Signing up](https://convox.com/signup)
 * Installing the CLI
-* Deploying your application to AWS
+* Deploying your application to your Rack

 This guide takes around 30 minutes to go from zero to your first production deployment.